ErnieSumoso/ErnieSumoso/README.md

 </div>
 <br>

-I am a software engineer with experience delivering solutions across the banking, tax, and government sectors.
-My work spans:
+I am a software engineer with experience delivering solutions across the banking, tech, and government sectors.
+My work includes:
 - Data analytics and AI projects using Python 3
-- 3D shape reconstruction, data processing, machine learning, NLP and CNNs using Python 3
+- 3D shape reconstruction (computer vision), data processing, machine learning, NLP and CNNs using Python 3
+- Front-end development using TypeScript & Angular 17, and back-end using Java & Spring Boot
-- QA automation with Java 17 and Selenium
+- QA automation with Java 17, Jenkins, Selenium, and TestNG

-I have collaborated with engineers on diverse projects, recently completed a postgraduate degree in AI & Machine Learning, and am currently:
+I have collaborated with other engineers on diverse projects, recently completed a postgraduate degree in AI & Machine Learning, and am currently:
 - Working as a Software Developer at the Ontario Public Service
-- Building a video game in Unity 6 (C# 8.0) as a personal project
+- Building a video game in Unity 6 (C# 8.0) as a personal fun project

 <div align="center">
   <br/> <b> What I've worked with (So far 👀): </b> <br/>